Enterprise SaaS

 I created a design system to support the efficient modernization of 70+ enterprise applications.

-The design system was intentionally built to support the unique business needs of each application while maintaining a consistent user experience across the broader enterprise suite, enabling product teams to modernize mission critical systems more efficiently while maintaining consistency, compliance, and long-term scalability.
+The design system was intentionally built to support the unique business needs of each application while maintaining a consistent user experience across the broader enterprise suite.
+This enabled product teams to modernize mission critical systems more efficiently while maintaining consistency, compliance, and long-term scalability.

 Scope